psycopg/psycopg/docs/basic/from_pg2.rst

 One obvious way to work around the problem is to use several `!execute()` calls.

-There is no such limitation if no parameters are used.
+**There is no such limitation if no parameters are used**.
 As a consequence, you can compose a multiple query on the client side and run them all in the same `!execute()` call, using the `psycopg.sql` objects::